Last updated on June 6th, 2021

 Under this licence, your funds with Syfe have to be kept separately from Syfe’s accounts.

-In the even that Syfe closes down, you will still be able to have access to your funds!
+In the even that Syfe shuts down, you will still be able to have access to your funds!

 Usually there will be 2 choices that you can make: